 Any writer or artist who is not a currently enrolled TCC student must submit to General Submissions.
 General Submissions are judged by Tulsa Review‘s student editorial staff.
 Although we cannot pay general contributors at this time, we love you dearly and will make every effort to care for and promote your work.

-Simultaneous submissions are welcome, but please use Submittable to withdraw your submission immediately if it is accepted elsewhere before we respond.
-(If you've submitted multiple poems in one document and want to withdraw only one or two, just send us a message indicating so.)
+Simultaneous submissions (submissions of work you currently have under consideration by other publications) are welcome, but please use Submittable to withdraw your submission immediately if it is accepted elsewhere before we respond.
+(If you've submitted multiple poems in one submission and want to withdraw only one or two, just send us a message indicating so.)

 By submitting, you acknowledge that Tulsa Review gets first publication rights to your original, unpublished creative work if we select it for publication.
 You retain all copyrights and other publication rights for that work.
 You also release TCC from any claims for libel, slander, invasion of the right of privacy, or any other claim based on the use of this material in the Tulsa Review.